Long-Range Boundary Planning and Enrollment Management

 Why is FBISD undergoing Long-Range Boundary Planning?

-To balance enrollment, support student needs and programs, and use district resources responsibly as enrollment patterns and academic needs change.
+To balance enrollment, support student needs and programs, and use District resources responsibly as enrollment patterns and academic needs change.

 -